rameesahroofi/first-round-interviewer/README.md

-# Vetto — AI-Powered vetto Interviewer
+# Vetto — AI-Powered Interviewer

 An AI-powered vetto technical interviewer that conducts realistic, resume-aware voice interviews using a live LLM agent, evaluates candidate responses with Gemini, and produces structured performance reports.